cyberboy666/r_e_c_u_r/documentation/beta_access_notes_and_limitations_of_v2.md

 ## c_a_p_t_u_r

-piCaptureSd1 compatabilty is now built in (this sets the sensor mode, autowhite balance and exposure to optimise picaptures input )to captur, you can now see a 'TYPE' option in capture subsetting which allows to switch between these settings and standand piCamera settings. also included in same menu is PICAPTURE_INPUT , which should allow software switching between differnet sources on the card.
+piCaptureSd1 compatibility is now built in (this sets the sensor mode, autowhite balance and exposure to optimise picaptures input )to captur, you can now see a 'TYPE' option in capture subsetting which allows to switch between these settings and standard piCamera settings. also included in same menu is PICAPTURE_INPUT , which should allow software switching between different sources on the card.

 FUTURE NOTE: if i or anyone ever wants to try with a piCaptureHd1 (or that other hdmi-to-pi board floating around) custom settings for these could be added here...